ghoomfrog/silili/README.md

 ## Adjectives

-Adjectives in Lil Si come before the phrase they modify.
+Adjectives in Lil Si come before the word or phrase they modify.
 The modification can be relation-based or identity-based.
 For example, *mun man* can mean *human of the moon* or *human that is the moon*.

 ## Plurals